How to use Leapable

 Watch the progress

-Show me the processing status of the research-papers database.
+Show me the processing status of the research-papers vault.
 How many docs are pending vs. complete?

-Text files (.md, .txt) process instantly on your machine.
-PDFs and images use cloud OCR (1 credit per 5 pages, rounded up — a 24-page PDF is 5 credits).
-Everything else — chunking, embedding, search indexing — happens locally for free.
+Text-fast files (.md, .txt, .csv) process instantly on your machine.
+PDFs and images use cloud OCR (1 credit per 3 OCR page-equivalents; direct XLS/XLSX spreadsheets bill by started 1,000 rows or 100 KB).
+Everything else — source parsing, semantic indexing, search indexing — happens locally for free.

 This is where it gets magical.
-Your AI can semantic-search (meaning-based), keyword-search (exact-word-based), or hybrid-search (best of both) across everything you've ingested.
+Your AI can semantic-search (meaning-based), keyword-search (exact-word-based), or hybrid-search (best of both) across everything you've added.

 Ask a question, get cited answers

-In my "research-papers" database, what do different authors say about decoherence in superconducting qubits?
+In my "research-papers" vault, what do different authors say about decoherence in superconducting qubits?
 Give me the best 5 passages with citations.

 Exact-phrase lookup